Bounga/bounga.org/_drafts/2011-09-12-creating-a-static-web-site.markdown

 # Nanoc

-No I was not ready to write all site pages with raw HTML / CSS again… [Nanoc](http://nanoc.stoneship.org/) was the right solution for my needs.
+No I was not ready to write all pages with raw HTML / CSS again… [Nanoc](http://nanoc.stoneship.org/) was the best solution for my needs.

 Nanoc is a web site generator which can use layouts and compile documents written in [HAML](http://haml-lang.com/) or [Markdown](http://daringfireball.net/projects/markdown/) into multiple directories and static files ready to be push on the web server.